Race and kidney disease

 Listen to the podcast or read the transcript of this Science Talk podcast.
 This podcast is one of a 5-part series in a collaboration between Undark and Scientific American.
-The series examines health disparities and conflicts of interest related to chronic kidney disease treatment in the United States.
+The series examines health disparities and conflicts of interest related to CKD treatment in the United States.

 Should Black People Get Race Adjustments in Kidney Medicine?

-This short podcast and accompanying article discuss the race correction adjustment used in eGFR calculation and how it may contribute to racial health disparities.
+This short podcast and the accompanying article discuss the race correction adjustment used in estimated glomerular filtration rate (eGFR) calculation and how it may contribute to racial health disparities.

 What is chronic kidney disease (CKD) and how is it treated?